 Click below to access the full report, get the insights from our panel debate and find out about the future of integrated communications.

 In 2015 we opened up the research to include 331 respondents not only from Marketing but also Sales, Customer Service, HR and Internal Comms.
 Check out our report, infographic and video to read some surprising results and find out how marketing is evolving beyond the Marketing Dept.

 In 2014, we surveyed 115 senior business marketers about their digital marketing objectives, budgets, activities and challenges.
 We also asked what makes them happy at work.
 As it turns out, despite all the challenges in B2B digital marketing, most marketers think it’s pretty exciting.
 To get your hands on the results and analysis, check out our new magazine-style report, infographics and video:

 In 2013, we surveyed 200 senior business marketers in the UK, USA and China.
 We found that marketers across the globe are facing more challenges than ever before, targeting more audiences in more regions, using more channels than three years ago.
 To see the video, infographics and reports:

 In 2012, we surveyed B2B buyers as well as B2B marketers, allowing us to share insights into marketing approaches and buying decisions from both points of view.
-Our findings are based on the responses of 170 senior marketers, spending around £100m between them, and 224 buyers with a collective buying power of over £150m.
+We also extended our What Works Where study to India, in partnership with Durham University Business School.